-According to the available data, until October 2017, the State derived approximately 455 billion Kwanzas from taxes levied to the oil and gas industry.
-This data does not include the revenues derived from points d) and e) of the list below.
-Pursuant to Act 13/04, all entities, both national and foreign, which carry out petroleum operations on national territory are subject to the payment of the following taxes:
+Data available up to October 2017 indicates the State derived approximately 455 billion Kwanzas from taxes levied to the oil and gas industry.
+These data do not include the revenues derived from points d) and e) of the list below.
+Pursuant to Law 13/04, all entities, both national and foreign, which carry out petroleum operations on national territory, are subject to the payment of the following taxes: